-As a cattle producer, I urge you to limit the proposed rule to only scope one (direct) and scope two (energy/electrical) emissions while omitting scope 3 (supply chain) emission compliance.
+As a cattle producer, I urge you to end this additional overreach of federal regulation that continues to hinder diligent producers of food for our nation.
+The additional cost and limited benefits do not warrant this action.
 Please consider the immense cost and disruption this rule will pose to ranchers like me, who already invest in conservation practices and lack the resources to comply with this highly technical rule.

 The SEC should be responsible for regulating major publicly traded companies, not family farms and ranches.